montesmariana/intro_machine_learning_using_python/README.md

 This repository contains a small Python program that shows that I have learned Python in this semester.

-The code has been developed by Kate Herrick.
+The code has been developed by KU Leuven student, Kate Herrick.

 ## Installation and usage